thomas051083/psd-psw/_pswlf-2020/0c-jobspecific.md

 <div style="text-align: right"><a href="#top">Back to top</a></div>

 #### <font color="darkorange"><b>Community Engagement and Partnership</b></font> <a name="community"></a>
-<br> Engaging and partnering citizens actively to co-create solutions will be the way forward for effective governance.
+<Engaging and partnering citizens actively to co-create solutions will be the way forward for effective governance.
 Acquire useful pointers and tools to do so virtually in the Covid-19 new norm with the following sessions and resources:
 <table>
        <col width="70%">
             <col width="30%">